juicedata/juicefs-csi-driver/examples/dynamic-provisioning/README.md

 >> kubectl get pods
 ```

-Also you can verify that data is written onto JuiceFS filesystem:
+Also you can verify that data is written onto JuiceFS file system:

 ```sh
 >> kubectl exec -ti juicefs-app -- tail -f /data/out.txt